PRO

 this would be as stated in the sanctioning rulebook under disqualifications

-Rain: Many races have a posted rain date on the schedule.
+Rain: Some races have a posted rain date on the schedule.
 If no elimination rounds start, it can be

 expected that we will run the event on the posted rain date.
 In the event of rain after eliminations